For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 12. Win free money from competitions

-Now, let us be clear.
-When we say you can win free money from competitions, we mean free.
+Let us be clear: when we say you can win free money from competitions, we mean free.
 We're not talking about entering the lottery, which costs money and gives you a very low chance of winning.

 We mean the hundreds, if not thousands, of other competitions running in the UK right now which are free to enter and could win you an eye-watering amount of free cash.

 Elite-level compers (people who enter competitions regularly) might enter around 100 competitions each day.
-But that's simply not manageable for most of us.
-If you aim for around 30 every week, you could end up winning a fair number of prizes (cash, items or experiences).
+But that's not manageable for most of us.
+If you aim for around 30 per week, you could end up winning a fair number of prizes (cash, items or experiences).

 One of our favourite ways to win money is to enter free lotteries.
 Most require you to check the results daily to claim your prize (if you've won, of course), but with jackpots as high as several hundred pounds, it's worth a few seconds of your time.